 It will also depend on if you pay per session or if you plan on paying per week or per month.

-The average cost to stay in a muay thai training camp might be a little bit higher than if you were to venture out and try to find a room outside the gym.
+The average cost to stay in a training camp might be a little bit higher than if you were to venture out and try to find a room outside the gym.

-Most rooms run anywhere from 4000 baht a month to 12,000 baht a month at muay thai gyms like Fairtex.
+Most rooms run anywhere from 4000 baht a month to 12,000 baht a month at gyms like Fairtex.

-Pretty much anywhere you go will be cheaper than western prices you pay back at home.
-That being said, you can still get SUPER cheap food if you look in the right places.
+Pretty much anywhere you go will be cheaper than Western prices you pay back at home.
+That being said, you can get SUPER cheap food if you look in the right places.

 Just like in Phuket, Pattaya and all over Thailand, the best bang for your buck are the food stalls where you can pick up fresh food for around $1 US (20-40 baht).